NAME | DESCRIPTION | RETURN VALUE | ERRORS | NOTES | SEE ALSO | COLOPHON

 KDSETMODE

-Set text/graphics mode. argp is one of these:
+Set text/graphics mode. argp is an unsigned integer

 KD_TEXT 0x00